 What kind of preacher was he now?
 Mrs. C. H. Hurd, a member of his Inglewood congregation, wrote, "His sermons were interspersed with pithy sayings of great Christians from the early Church Fathers to those of the present day.
 He knew church history and gave us the benefit of his knowledge.
 He was always learning and inspired us to study and learn.
 He loved people and he loved life.
 Today my Bible means much more to me because of Brother McGrady's teaching."

-During his days at Vanderbilt, McGrady had evidently been having some intellectual problems with his faith, for in May of 1959 Dr. G. B. Williamson wrote him: "It is most gratifying to know that you have come out of your inner conflicts with your feet on solid foundations.
+During his days at Vanderbilt, McGrady had evidently been quetioning somet things about his faith and belief, for in May of 1959 Dr. G. B. Williamson wrote him: "It is most gratifying to know that you have come out of your inner conflicts with your feet on solid foundations.
 If wisdom is in not being sure of anything, then certainly there are many wise people in the world, but I rejoice in the Christian faith that reaches out into the realm of the spiritual and the eternal and gives one confidence both for the life that now is and that which is to come.
 Your personal testimony as to your present state of mind and the fruitfulness of your ministry is an unspeakable joy to me ...

 "Congratulations upon the arrival of the young stud as offspring to your beautiful mare, Snowball.
 I would like to see the mother and colt, and I am hoping that you may have opportunity to bring Snowball and the little stud to Kansas City before too long.
 I do not know what the developments are there.
 However, Jack Lee has accepted an appointment to the church in Newport, Kentucky.
 Maybe there will be a call for you, and in that case the Williamsons would be delighted."